Last Updated on

-If the world had an emblem for diversity and variety, India would so be it.
-This land is so beautiful that it is only right that we tell our children everything that they need to know about our beautiful country.
+If the world had an emblem for diversity and variety, India would definitely be it.
+This land is so beautiful that it is only right that we tell our children everything that they need to know about this country.

 Amazing Facts About India That Children Should Know

 Children love information, so here are a few fun facts about India for kids.

 - India is the seventh largest country in the world, with an area of 32,87,590 square kilometres.

 - India is the second most populated country with a population of 1.2 billion.